smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 2. Changes to State Controller to allow HMI level transitions for widgets and windows
 3. Changes to Request Controller as RPCs from one app can be addressed to different windows

-The window managers should be refactored to read window capabilities notifications as well as the deprecated parameters.
+Subsequent proposals should define how to refactor managers (ScreenManager and SystemCapabilityManager) to read window capabilities notifications as well as the deprecated parameters.

 ## Alternatives considered